ruthiepina/HealthSync/README.md

 ## Acceptance Criteria

 ```
-As a user, I should be able to search for healthcare providers based on location, specialty, and other relevant filters.
+As a user, I should be able to choose a healthcare provider from a clinics selection.

 I should be able to view profiles of healthcare providers, including availability.